 * PGY 1 shall have a minimum of (5) months on at least 3 of the following service: General Surgery, Vascular Surgery, Pediatric Surgery, Plastic Suregery and/or Surgical Oncology and a two (2) months roation each on Emergency Medicine, Crticial Care , Anesthesia, and Nuerology.

-The four residents in the second year of otolaryngology training are at the New York Eye and Ear Infirmary for nine months where they work under the close supervision of the attending staff and senior residents.
-Clinical experience at the New York Eye and Ear Infirmary is one of the primary responsibilities and educational benefits of the second-year program.
+The four residents in the second year of otolaryngology training are at New York Eye and Ear Infirmary of Mount Sinai (NYEE) for nine months where they work under the close supervision of the attending staff and senior residents.
+Clinical experience at New York Eye and Ear Infirmary is one of the primary responsibilities and educational benefits of the second-year program.
 Residents rotate three months each on the Head and Neck, Otology/Neurotology, and Facial Plastic Services.
-For the remaining three months, residents are at Beth Israel Medical Center.
+For the remaining three months, residents are at Mount Sinai Beth Israel.

 The educational emphasis during the second year exposes the new resident to the entire field of otolaryngology.
 The second-year resident's clinical responsibilities are to deliver ward and clinic care, and to perform selected surgical procedures under direct supervision.
 The resident assists in performing major surgical procedures and is guided in executing those portions of the operations that are appropriate to his or her level of training.